ibm-cloud-docs/apps/tutorials/tutorial_starter_kube.md

 * Access the service configuration in your code:
 	- You can use the _@Value_ annotation, or use the Spring framework environment class _getProperty()_ method.
 For more information, see [Accessing credentials](/docs/java-spring?topic=java-spring-configuration#accessing-credentials).

-* Add new credentials to your Kubernetes environment:
+* Add new service credentials to your Kubernetes environment:
 	- When you add another service to your application after the DevOps toolchain is created, those service credentials aren't automatically updated to your deployed application and GitLab repository.
-You must [manually add the credentials](/docs/apps?topic=creating-apps-add-credentials-kube) to the deployment environment.
+You must [manually add the credentials to the deployment environment](/docs/apps?topic=creating-apps-credentials_overview).